Edward Lazear

 Edward Paul Lazear (/ləˈzɪər/, lə-ZEER-'; August 17, 1948 – November 23, 2020) was an American economist, the Morris Arnold and Nona Jean Cox Senior Fellow at the Hoover Institution at Stanford University and the Davies Family Professor of Economics at Stanford Graduate School of Business.

-Lazear served as Chairman of the Council of Economic Advisers from 2006 to 2009.
-As Chairman, he was the chief economic advisor to President George W. Bush, holding a cabinet-level post as part of the White House team that led the response to the 2007-2008 financial crisis.
-Lazear has been called the founder of personnel economics a field of economics that applies economic models to the study of the management of human resources in the firm.
+Lazear served as chairman of the Council of Economic Advisers from 2006 to 2009.
+As chairman, he was the chief economic advisor to President George W. Bush, holding a cabinet-level post as part of the White House team that led the response to the 2008 financial crisis.
+Lazear has been called the founder of personnel economics, a field of economics that applies economic models to the study of the management of human resources in the firm.
 His research advanced new models of employee incentives, promotions, compensation and productivity in firms.
 He is also credited with developing a theory of entrepreneurship and leadership that emphasizes skill acquisition.
 In addition to personnel economics, Lazear was a labor economist known for his work on the educational production function, and the importance of culture and language in explaining the rise of multiculturalism.

 Early life and education

 Lazear was born on August 17, 1948, in New York City.
-He grew up in Brooklyn, New York, before moving to Los Altos, California.
+He grew up in a Jewish family in Brooklyn, New York, before moving to Los Altos, California.
 His father was a shipyard worker during World War II, and had also been a janitor at a hospital, while his mother was a salesperson at a jewelry shop.
 As a high school student, he worked at a hospital mailroom and was also a member of the school cross-country running team.

-Lazear graduated from the University of California, Los Angeles, with AB and AM degrees in 1971.
+Lazear received a Bachelor of Arts and a Master of Arts in economics from the University of California, Los Angeles in 1971.
 His wife said he struggled at first, until he took an economics course and did well.
-He went on to major in Economics.
-He received his doctorate in economics from Harvard University in 1974.
+He received a Doctor of Philosophy in economics from Harvard University in 1974.